menu

 HOW JUDGING WORKS

 A qualified panel of three judges—comprised of subject-matter experts and representatives from the partner district use cases selected by the competition organizers—score finalist submissions.
-The following were judging statements judges used to evaluate Final Deliverable Packages for the Class of 2023-2024:
+The following are judging statements judges will use to evaluate Final Deliverable Packages for the Class of 2024-2025:

 • PROJECT PROPOSAL - The proposal presents a clear and concise summary of the project.
-Both the proposal and the presentation make a compelling case for why the proposed solution is the best choice for the district given its needs, constraints, and goals.
+The presentation makes a compelling case for why the proposed solution is the best choice for meeting the goals and constraints of the district use case.

 • FINANCIAL ANALYSIS - Financial analyses communicate a strong grasp of renewable energy project finance.
 Input assumptions are justifiable, calculations are correct, battery operation strategy delivers maximum economic benefits, and pricing and rate of return are attractive to the market.
 The outputs of both the battery analysis and the customer savings analysis are included as tabs in the Excel-based financial model.